 Or call 800-446-1696 to subscribe or buy back issues.

-Applications for the 2017 Directory of Traditional American Crafts are now available by clicking here.
-We must receive your entry before January 15, 2017, for you to qualify for judging and inclusion in the Directory.
+Applications for the 2018 Directory of Traditional American Crafts are now available by clicking here.
+We must receive your entry before January 22, 2018, for you to qualify for judging and inclusion in the Directory.
 If you have questions, you may call us at 440-543-8566.
-Those selected will be listed in the August 2017 issue of Earky American Life.
+Those selected will be listed in the August 2018 issue of Earky American Life.

-to all current subscribers.
+February 2018 issue of Early American Life to all of our current subscribers.
 The postal service advises you should allow up to three weeks for delivery,

-so subscribers should have their copies of our new February issue by the middle of January.
+so subscribers should have their copies of our new February issue by the third week of January.

-All new web subscriptions will start with the April 2017 issue.
+All new web subscriptions will start with the April 2018 issue.
 Call us at 800-446-1696 if you have other subscription requirements.